wingify/readme-central/reference/FME APIs/getting-started-with-your-api.md

 ---
 title: Getting Started With Your API
-excerpt: This page will help you get started with FME APIs.
+excerpt: This page will help you get started with FE APIs.
 deprecated: false
 hidden: true
 metadata: